the-last-guest/the-last-guest/README.md

 ![c882603351459f7958cd54e4eaaf0af6](https://github.com/user-attachments/assets/0b62e11d-bbb5-4921-a465-52d66d1820a1)

-💫 **HI! im michael/mike or any other name you may know me by!! my former git user was soniccds!!** 💫
+💫 **hi! im michael/mike or any other name you may know me by. my former git user was soniccds**

-**my internet is really bad, so sometimes ill disconnect for minutes at a time... if i disconnect for a long time and come back and spawn sitting in the spot you are, pls whisper me if you want me to move, because i usually dont notice because im always offtab!!**
+**my internet is really bad, so sometimes ill disconnect for minutes at a time... if i disconnect for a long time and come back and spawn sitting in the spot you are, pls whisper me if you want me to move, because i usually dont notice because im always offtab**

 🌟 **pronouns** :: he/him

 🌟 **age** :: 13

-# 🌟 **FANDOMS !!**
+# 🌟 **fandoms :**

 - ***stranger things***
 - ***the outsiders***